 Steinbeck Young Authors

-The Steinbeck Young Authors program, which begins its 15th year in the fall of 2017, presents an opportunity for middle school students to explore the pleasures of writing.
-It encourages students to enhance their skills by reading and responding to “The Gift,” the first of four stories in John Steinbeck’s The Red Pony.
+The Steinbeck Young Authors program, which begins its 16th year in the fall of 2018, presents an opportunity for middle school students to explore the pleasures of writing.
+It encourages students to enhance their skills by reading and responding to “The Gift,” the first story in John Steinbeck’s The Red Pony.

 Steinbeck Young Authors provides teachers with a curriculum designed to enhance students’ writing skills through activities focused on The Red Pony.
 After completing the curriculum, teachers nominate student finalists for the Day of Writing, which connects students with community professionals acting as writing coaches.
 Students spend the day at the National Steinbeck Center working with coaches to write an essay in response to thematic prompts from The Red Pony.
 Students also learn about horse care, storytelling, and John Steinbeck himself through various Day of Writing activities.

-Approximately 3,500 students from twelve public and private middle schools across Monterey County participated in the 2016-2017 Steinbeck Young Authors program.
-This enthusiastic group of young authors joined over 40,000 local students who participated in the program over the past fourteen years.
+Approximately 3,500 students from twelve public and private middle schools across Monterey County participated in the 2017-2018 Steinbeck Young Authors program.
+This enthusiastic group of young authors joined over 40,000 local students who participated in the program over the past fifteen years.